Formula Atlantic Labatts Championship Series Race

 - Chevron B45 [45-78-02] (Keke Rosberg): New to Fred Opert Racing for Keke Rosberg to for race in North American Formula Atlantic in 1978, with backing from Excita.
 Raced by Bob Earl at Montréal in September when Rosberg drove an older B39.
 Retained by Opert for 1979, and driven by Marco Tolama.
 To Paul Fostini (SCCS New York Region) and used in NEDiv Formula Atlantic in 1981, scoring seven points that season.
 Then to to Albert Pugliese (Rochelle, NY) in 1982, again for local races.
 Advertised by Pugliese in November 1982.
 Subsequent history unknown.

 - Chevron B39 [39-77-07] (Peter Robinson): New to Fred Opert Racing and raced in the Labatts Formula Atlantic Championship by Gregg Young as the team's #6 Valvoline entry.
 Retained by Fred Opert Racing for the 1978 New Zealand series, where it was Bobby Rahal's T car.
 Sold to Peter Robinson (Madison, Wisconsin) and raced in SCCA Nationals and in a couple of Labatts Championship Pro races in 1978.
 He scored 19 points in Central Division in 1978.
 He was not seen in 1979, but reappeared with the car in Southwest Division in 1980, now as a member of Lone Star Region, and qualified for the Runoffs.
 He converted the car to Formula C for 1981, and retained it until 1984 at least, when it was advertised from Austin, TX.
 Subsequent history unknown, but some time around 2003, the car was acquired by Jeff Mckay (Tacoma, WA) from the estate of a collector in Texas.
 Mckay sold the car in 2004 to John Bradshaw (Manchester).
-A car with this chassis number later owned by Sandy Watson, and raced by him in European Historic F2 and HSCC Derek Bell Trophy from 2006 to 2009.
-Then raced by Roland Wiltschegg (Austria) from 2010 to 2013.
+Bradshaw found the tub was creased so had a new tub made by ex-Chevron fabricator Dennis Aldred at Motorsport Components in Bolton.
+After running the car in the Chevron 40th anniversary event at Oulton Park in August 2005, Bradshaw sold it to Sandy Watson, who raced it in European Historic F2 and HSCC Derek Bell Trophy from 2006 to 2009.
+Then sold to Roland Wiltschegg (Austria) who raced it from 2010 to 2013.

 - Lola T362 [HU18] (Carl Liebich): Described as "the 1976 prototype", this car was loaned by Lola to the Wella team for Ted Wentz to drive in the last few races of the 1975 British Formula Atlantic season after Wentz' regular car was wrecked in testing at Silverstone by Roy James.
 It was loaned to Tony Trimmer for the start of the 1976 season, now as a Lola T362, and Trimmer won the first two races, only for the car to be sold from under him to Bruach Racing for Mike King, who raced it in Indylantic and Shellsport Group 8 for the rest of that season.
 Somehow then to Carl Liebich (Plymouth, WI) as a spare car to his Lola T460.
 Exactly when it was used is not known.
 Crashed at some point, and sold, still unrepaired, to Cy Moreland (Trainer, PA).
 Still with Moreland in 2003.
 Later to Steve Maxted (UK), fitted with a Cosworth BDG and raced by him in HSCC F2 races from 2006 to 2011.
 To Mark Piercy for HSCC F2 from 2012 onwards.